-Following Germany's invasion of Poland on September 1, 1939, otherwise known as the September Campaign or Poland Campaign, evermore countries throughout Western Europe found themselves under Nazi occupation.
-The country's blitzkrieg was a brand new military tactic catching many by surprise, particularly France which officially surrendered on June 22, 1940.
-On July 10th, the Battle for Britain began, the last European stronghold not controlled by Germany.
-Realizing the severity of the situation but not willing to officially enter the fight, the President Franklin D. Roosevelt and Congress authorized shipments of food, materiel, and other supplies to beleaguered Britain in September.
-While the railroad industry witnessed slight increases in freight tonnage (for instance revenue ton-miles increased from 333.44 million in 1939 to 373.25 million a year later) it was not until the bombing of Pearl Harbor on the morning of December 7, 1941, which fully thrust the United States into World War II, did this increase astronomically.
+Following Germany's invasion of Poland on September 1, 1939, otherwise known as the September Campaign or Poland Campaign, evermore European countries found themselves under Nazi occupation.
+Germany's blitzkrieg was a new military tactic that caught many by surprise, particularly France which officially surrendered on June 22, 1940.
+On July 10th the Battle for Britain began, the last free European country.
+Buffered by the English Channel and an unwillingness to give up, the Brits fought valiantly for their homeland.
+Realizing the severity of the situation but not willing to officially enter the war President Franklin D. Roosevelt and Congress authorized shipments of food, materiel, and other supplies to their beleaguered allies in September.
+While railroads witnessed a slight increase in freight tonnage (revenue ton-miles increased from 333.44 million in 1939 to 373.25 million a year later), it was not until Japan's surprise attack on Pearl Harbor and the United States formal entry into the war, did this increase astronomically.

-By comparison to the Great War, railroads were far better prepared to handle the onslaught of traffic in World War II.
+In comparison to the "Great War," railroads were far better prepared for World War II's traffic onslaught.
 In 1996 Don DeNevi published a wonderful book entitled, "America's Fighting Railroads: A World War II Pictorial History."
-In over 135 pages he provides an in-depth look at just how vital the railroads were to the war effort through statistics, detailed text, and historic photos/advertisements.
+In over 135 pages he provides an in-depth look at just how vital they were to the war effort through numerous statistics, detailed text, and historic photos/advertisements.
 His work is a must read if you have any interest in this subject.
-Mr. DeNevi notes that when the U.S. entered the war the industry contained more than 41,000 locomotives and 2 million freight cars.
+Mr. DeNevi notes when America entered the war the industry boasted more than 41,000 locomotives and 2 million freight cars.
 In addition, the nation's rail network had dropped to under 230,000.
-These figures were astonishing in what they didn't contain which included roughly 50% less locomotives, 33% fewer cars, and some 25,000 fewer miles.
-As historian John Stover notes in his book, "The Routledge Historical Atlas Of The American Railroads," railroads did not want a repeat of World War I. They were quite eager to fully cooperate with the government to avoid federal control.
-This occurred only briefly during the conflict when labor disputes led to a two-month takeover between December, 1943 and January, 1944
+These figures were astonishing for what they didn't contain; roughly 50% less locomotives, 33% fewer cars, and some 25,000 fewer miles.
+As historian John Stover notes in his book, "The Routledge Historical Atlas Of The American Railroads," railroads did not want a repeat of World War I. They were quite eager to cooperate with the government and avoid federal control.
+(This did occur briefly when labor disputes led to a two-month takeover between December, 1943 and January, 1944.)

-During the war, railroads did slow their pace in christening new streamliners (in one particularly disastrous instance the New York Central's unveiled the newly streamlined Empire State Express, a service linking Buffalo and New York on the morning of December 7, 1941).
+Railroads did slow their pace of christening new streamliners during the war (in one particularly unfortunate instance the New York Central unveiled its Empire State Express, a service linking Buffalo and New York, on the morning of December 7, 1941).
 Afterwards, however, many new names appeared such as Milwaukee Road's Olympian Hiawatha, Baltimore & Ohio's Cincinnatian, and the legendary California Zephyr.
-The Central rebounded well during World War II and felt so good about its future prospects that it ordered 420 new lightweight, streamlined cars in 1945 to overhaul its passenger fleet.
-This was in addition to 300 cars it had already ordered only a year earlier.
-Mr. Schafer and Mr. Solomon point out in their book that the combined purchase (720 cars) was the largest single order, ever, for any American railroad.
+The Central rebounded well during World War II and felt so good about its prospects it ordered 420 new lightweight, streamlined cars in 1945.
+This was in addition to 300 cars it had already ordered a year prior.
+Mr. Schafer and Mr. Solomon point out in their book, "New York Central Railroad," the combined purchase (720 cars) was the largest single order, ever, for an American railroad.
 The Pennsylvania Railroad spent a similar amount only to see its efforts prove futile.
-Into the 1950s railroads watched helplessly as passenger traffic plummeted and not even new equipment and promotional advertising could sway passengers back to the rails.
-Some lines continued to spend money on new streamliners, such as the Pennsylvania Railroad, for passengers that never came.
-The 1950s also saw a slow decline in freight traffic as the new interstate highway system began to take its toll.Home › Railroad History › Railroads In World War II
+During the 1950s the industry watched helplessly as passenger traffic plummeted and not even new equipment and promotional advertising could sway the public.
+The 1950s also saw a slow decline in freight traffic due to a national recession in 1957 and the new interstate highway system.Home › Railroad History › Railroads In World War II